ruppinlab/tcga-microbiome-prediction/README.md

 make -f Makefile.figures
 ```

-The figures will be created as subdirectories under the directory
+The figures will be created as subdirectories under the directory `figures`.
-`figures`.
+Please note that some figure type scripts take ~30 minutes each to complete.

 To generate specific figure types, you can run individual scripts, for example,
 to generate the violin plots: